hchiam/learning-a11y/README.md

 Just one of the things I'm learning. <https://github.com/hchiam/learning>

-This repo serves as an easier-to-remember/type link to find this repo faster:
+This repo's link is easier to remember/type.
+It serves as a redirect to find this repo faster:

 https://github.com/hchiam/web-accessibility-course-notes